EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

        chips or bad chips, after throwing away one chip in every those pairs, we have reduced the size of the problem to at most half of the original problem size.
-     - If the number of chips is odd, we know that the number of good chip must be greater than the number of bad chips, since there can not be the same number of good chips and bads chips.
+     - If the number of chips is odd, we know that the number of good chip must be greater than the number of bad chips, since there can not be the same number of good chips and bad chips.
 We randomly remove one chip from the chips, and we will be left with even number of chips, in which good chips are no less than bad chips.
-We process the remaning chips with the method used in the even number case.
+We process the remaining chips with the method used in the even number case.
 After the remaining chips being processed, either we get a good chip, or we are told that the number of good chips are the same as the number of bad chips, which means the chip we removed is a good chip.
 Either way, we can get a good chip.

    The solution to the generalized problem applies to the original problem.